SeriousOldMan/Simulator-Controller/Docs/Strategy Workbench.md

   - Initial fuel

 	Perhaps the most tricky one and it needs a lot of historical telemetry data to create sensible results.
 Using the slider, you can optimize the amount of fuel to be used for the first stint, thereby influencing the car weight and in the end the resulting lap times in the critical first phase of a race.
 For some cars, for example, lap times increase significantly, if the amount of fuel and therefore the car weight is above a specific threshold.
-This can be derived from the telemtry data.
+This can be derived from the telemetry data.
 If you set the slider completely to the left, the initial fuel amount entered in the *Initial Conditions* field group will be used only, whereas, if you set the slider to the right, you specify, how much of the fuel capacity of the car might be used as additional fuel for the simulation variations.

 	Hint: If you want to simulate the whole range of initial fuel levels, enter **0** for the initial fuel level in the *Initial Conditions* field group and set the slider completely to the right.